-I try and grow from my experiences, like a somewhat introspective thirtysomething and create a travel in Lisbon Portugal guide that details what NOT to do, in a mildly humorous way.
+I try and grow from my trip to Lisbon, like a somewhat introspective thirty-something, and create a Lisbon travel guide with Lisbon travel tips that detail what NOT to do, in a mildly humorous way.

-I give you this list of tips for visiting Lisbon; travel hacks and Lisbon insider tips that I accrued from actual, real-life locals (Hmm, maybe I should open a Lisbon travel agency?
-Kidding!
-No way am I that knowledgeable).
+I give you this list of tips for visiting Lisbon; travel hacks and Lisbon insider tips that I accrued from actual, real-life locals.

-This may be total foodie blasphemy but I feel like the pastries in Lisbon were on par with those that I found in Paris.
+This may be total foodie blasphemy but I feel like the pastries in Lisbon are on par with those that I found in Paris.

-When I longingly daydream about the warm, flaky, phyllo dough pastry that I devoured in Sintra (it was slathered in a sweet and creamy almond flavored custard for good measure), I want to cry out in gastronomic ecstasy because I could easily have eaten an entire box of these deliciously baked carb bombs of awesome.
+When I longingly daydream about the warm, flaky, phyllo dough pastry that I devoured in Sintra (it was slathered in a sweet and creamy almond flavored custard), I want to cry out in gastronomic ecstasy because I could easily have eaten an entire box of these deliciously baked carb bombs of awesome.